MailTape/MailTape-v1/_posts/2017-03-19-Juliette-Armanet.md

 ## Antenna - Love 66
 _Dimitri_: **"**_Love 66_ is a slo-mo-disco track by Antenna, a young producer from Kazan in Russia.
 It's also a tobacco brand for hookah with a tropical flavour.
 I don't know if there is a link between the both, but I like this fact.
 Of course, I love this song too.**"**

-<p id="outroduction">That's all folks, thanks to Juliette Armanet for his brillant selection.
+<p id="outroduction">That's all folks, thanks to Juliette Armanet for her brillant selection.
 Thanks to [Célestin](http://www.slipontherock.com/) for the wonderful illustration and PS KY for her magic writings.</p>